getodk/docs/src/central-install-digital-ocean.rst

   The goal here is to ensure that it is possible to access the host through its external IP from within each Docker container.
 In particular, if you can successfully ``curl`` your Central website over HTTPS on its public domain name, all Enketo features should work correctly.

-Obtaining and Setting Up Central
+Getting and Setting Up Central
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Now you'll need to download the software.
 In the server window, type ``git clone https://github.com/getodk/central`` and press **Enter**.
 It should think for some time and download many things.
 Then type ``cd central`` to start working with the software.